 #1 Spruce it up every season

 Work with what you already have!
 Before the start of every season, be sure to tend to your yard.
-This includes pruning trees and shrubs, laying down mulch, removing weeds, and so on.
+This includes laying down mulch, getting rid of weeds, pruning trees and shrubs on your property, and so on.
 It’s a simple way to spruce up your yard while making a massive impact on how your home looks.

 Ideally, you should re-apply mulch once a year, preferably during spring.
 Mulch installation costs around $20 to $45 per cubic yard, so if that’s beyond your budget, you can opt for low-cost alternatives such as: